lightningdevkit/lightningdevkit.org/docs/build_node.md

 **Implementation notes:** `ChannelMonitor`s are objects which are capable of responding to on-chain events for a given channel.
 Thus, you will have one `ChannelMonitor` per channel, identified by the funding output `id`, above.
 They are persisted in real-time and the `Persist` methods will block progress on sending or receiving payments until they return.
+You must ensure that any `ChannelMonitor`s are durably persisted to disk before returning or you may lose funds.

 **Dependencies:** *none*